Srisuma13/Srisuma13/README.md

 - 👯 I’m looking to collaborate on any React or Javascript Projects.
 - 📫 You can follow me on [LinkedIn](https://www.linkedin.com/in/srisuma-atluri/) and [Dev.to](https://dev.to/srisuma13) as well for technical blogs and other updates.
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I'm binge watch lots of dramas especially k-dramas.
-But currently hooked to Gilmore girls and books of colleen hoover.
+- ⚡  Fav pastime: I binge watch lots of dramas, currently hooked to Gilmore girls and books of colleen hoover.